184th Attack Squadron

-The 184th Attack Squadron (184 ATKS) is a unit of the Arkansas Air National Guard 188th Wing located at Ebbing Air National Guard Base, Fort Smith, Arkansas.
+The 184th Attack Squadron is a unit of the Arkansas Air National Guard 188th Wing located at Ebbing Air National Guard Base, Arkansas.
 The 184th is equipped with the MQ-9 Reaper.
 In June 2014 the squadron transitioned from A-10C to the MQ-9.

-Overview
+Mission

-The 184th Attack Squadron MQ-9 Reaper Remotely Piloted Aircraft (RPA) mission is to provide close air support (CAS), air interdiction, intelligence, surveillance and reconnaissance (ISR), and attack to eliminate threats when present.
+The 184th Attack Squadron MQ-9 Reaper Remotely Piloted Aircraft mission is to provide close air support, air interdiction, intelligence, surveillance and reconnaissance, and attack to eliminate threats when present.
 The multi-role capabilities of these RPAs allows Combat Search and Rescue operations and extended time over targets to locate, track, target, strike, and assess time sensitive targets.

 History

 Tactical Reconnaissance

-Authorized by the National Guard Bureau in 1953 at the 184th Tactical Reconnaissance Squadron.
+Constituted by the Air Force in 1953 at the 184th Tactical Reconnaissance Squadron.
 Organized at Fort Smith Regional Airport, Arkansas and extended recognition as a new unit on 15 October 1953.
 The squadron was assigned to the Tennessee ANG 118th Tactical Reconnaissance Group, Berry Field, Nashville, for administration, operational control was exercised by the Arkansas Air National Guard.